 In a growth mindset, people believe that their most basic abilities can be developed through dedication and hard work—brains and talent are just the starting point.
 This view creates a love of learning and a resilience that is essential for great accomplishment.
 Virtually all great people have had these qualities.

-As you work with your struggling reader to keep them engaged in their studies this winter break, and always, keep this study in mind.
-Although they are smart, it is good to make sure you are giving them the right kind of praise.
+As you work with your struggling reader to keep them engaged in their studies, keep this study in mind.
+Although they are smart, it is good to make sure you give them the right kind of praise.

 “Parents should praise children for their effort, their concentration, their strategies,” Dweck said.